nus-cs2030s/2324-s2/docs/30-functions.md

 While we have achieved functions as first-class citizens in Java, the code is verbose and ugly.
 Fortunately, there is a much cleaner syntax to write functions that applies to interfaces with a single abstract method.

-An interface in Java with only one abstract method is called a _functional interface_.
+An interface in Java with _exactly_ one abstract method is called a _functional interface_.
 Both `Comparator` and `Transformer` are functional interfaces.
 It is recommended that, if a programmer intends an interface to be a functional interface, they should annotate the interface with the `@FunctionalInterface` annotation.

 ```Java
 @FunctionalInterface